xitrum-framework/xitrum/doc/sphinx/async.rst

 .. image:: img/xitrum/lao_gamen_gargamel.jpg

-renderXXX:
+respondXXX:

+* ``respondInlineView``: responds HTML with or without layout
-* ``renderView``: renders HTML with or without layout
+* ``respondView``: responds HTML with or without layout
-* ``renderText``: renders a string without layout
+* ``respondText``: responds a string without layout
-* ``renderJson``: renderss JSON
+* ``respondJson``: respondss JSON
-* ``renderBinary``: renders an array of bytes
+* ``respondBinary``: responds an array of bytes
-* ``renderFile``: sends a file directly from disk, very fast because `zero-copy <http://www.ibm.com/developerworks/library/j-zerocopy/>`_ (aka send-file) is used
+* ``respondFile``: sends a file directly from disk, very fast because `zero-copy <http://www.ibm.com/developerworks/library/j-zerocopy/>`_ (aka send-file) is used

 There is no default response.
-You must call renderXXX explicitly to send response to the client.
-If you don't call renderXXX, the HTTP connection is kept for you, and you can call renderXXX later.
+You must call respondXXX explicitly to send response to the client.
+If you don't call respondXXX, the HTTP connection is kept for you, and you can call respondXXX later.

 Chunked response
 ----------------